- Meet the Team

 The cause is not known, except that in many cases they seem to have a genetic link.
 Varicose veins occur in both men and women, but more frequently in women.
 The hormone oestrogen may play a role in their development because puberty and pregnancy often seem to bring them on.
-During pregnancy the enlarged uterus may also restrict blood flow contributing to their development.
+During pregnancy, the enlarged uterus may also restrict blood flow contributing to their development.
 Spider veins may also occur after trauma to a certain area of the body or as a result of wearing tight girdles.
 They also appear to be associated with obesity and occupations involving prolonged standing.
 When they occur on the face, spider veins may be related to chronic sun exposure, alcohol or exposure to extremes of temperature.
-These facial veins are not treated at The Leg Vein Clinic, Gold Coast.
+These facial veins can be assessed and treated at Vein Doctors Group.

 There is no known method of prevention.
 Wearing specialised venous support stockings may prevent some dilated blood vessels from developing in some people.
 Maintaining a normal weight, regular exercise, avoiding constipation and avoiding wearing high-heeled shoes may also be helpful.
 See more in our blog articles about caring for your legs.